jennybc/analyze-github-stuff-with-r/README.md

 ### Pull requests on a repo

-*Even though it was [Advanced R](http://adv-r.had.co.nz) that got me thinking about this, I first started playing around with [R Packages](http://r-pkgs.had.co.nz).
-I plan to do same for Advanced R (or maybe someone else will!), but Advanced R will have to do for now.*
+*Even though it was [Advanced R](http://adv-r.had.co.nz) that got me thinking about this, I first started playing around with [R Packages](http://r-pkgs.had.co.nz), which happens to have 50% fewer PRs than Advanced R. But I've done this for both books and present a script and figure for each at the end of this example.*

 Load packages.
 Even more this time.